Housing

 2nd Twin XL Double Yes, in room

-3rd Full XL Single No
+3rd Full XL Single Full fridge in kitchen

 4th Twin XL Double Yes, in room